airbnb/lottie-web/README.md

 # bodymovin
 After Effects plugin for exporting animations to svg/canvas/html + js

+## V 4.4.11
+- html and canvas renderer fixes
+- more expressions supported
+- better subtracted mask support on the svg renderer
+- trim paths memory management corrected.
+If you're using Trim paths with animated strokes please update to this build!

 ## V 4.4.10
 - fix on canvas nested compositions if only element animated was a mask